Vocational Training - FAQs

 Following the receipt of your application form the Department will endeavour to reply to you within 10 working days with a decision.
 We will write to advise you of the outcome of your application and, should you be made an offer of financial support the letter will outline the next steps.
 You have the right to appeal the decision if you are not awarded funding.

 You will be required to submit further documentation (proof of attendance, pass certificates, invoices and receipts) upon the completion of the training in order to claim any financial assistance that has been offered.

 What level of support is likely to be offered?

-Financial support for vocational training will be awarded on a shared costs model, with up to 30% of the training fees being provided by the Department and the remainder of the cost being payable by the applicant.
+Financial support for vocational training will be awarded on a shared costs model, with 30% of the training fees being provided by the Department and the remainder of the cost being payable by the applicant.
 Only in exceptional circumstances would the Department consider providing support in excess of 30% funding.

-Please note, in order to expedite the claim, copies of invoices and appropriate certification achieved should be submitted promptly to Department for Enterprise upon conclusion of the training.
+Please note, in order to expedite the claim, copies of invoices and appropriate certification achieved should be submitted promptly to Department of Education, Sport & Culture upon conclusion of the training.

 Can I claim for materials or travel expenses?